 On top of that, cold weather will deflate tires even faster.
 The other problem that you could run into is flat spots — when a tire develops a type of memory that prevents it from being wholly round.

 You’ll see uneven wear unless you inflate your tires back to their original shape.
-If you neglect your tires after letting your car sit for a while, it can cause permanent tire damage which cannot be corrected with wheel balancing and weights; and it can even lead to tire failure when out on the road.
+If you neglect your tires after letting your car sit for a while, it can cause permanent tire damage which cannot be corrected with wheel and tire balancing using weights; and it can even lead to tire failure when out on the road.

 Batteries Lose Charge

 Regular driving means your battery should last between three to five years.
 When your car has been sitting for too long, its battery loses charge.
 Trying to restart the engine can result in the battery draining even more.

 If it’s cold where you live, don’t be surprised if your car won’t start even with just two months of inactivity.